gatsbyjs/gatsby-pl/docs/docs/gatsby-cli.md

 gatsby new my-awesome-blog-site https://github.com/gatsbyjs/gatsby-starter-blog
 ```

-- If you leave out both of the arguments, the CLI will run an interactive shell asking for these inputs:
 - Jeśli pozostawisz oba argumenty puste, CLI uruchomi interaktywną powłokę prosząc o wprowadzenie tych danych:

 ```shell